spring-media/apps-android-testdevicemanager/README.md

     wifi = "wifi-name"
 }
 ```
+# Compatibility
+The plugin was tested on several devices of different brands and different Android versions.

+It will run on ```Android 4.1.2 - Android 8```.

+However, there might be device - OS version combinations that where not tested and might result in a not working plugin.

+# Preconditions
+- Test devices need to be connected to the machine running this plugin.
+- Developer options need to be activated on each connected test device.
+- ADB connections needs to be established between test device and developer machine / server.

 # Usage
 The following tasks will be added to the ```device setup``` section of the gradle tasks